Reveal-AI-DE/GenFlow/site/content/en/docs/api/_index.md

 +++
 title = 'API'
 linkTitle= 'API'
-description= 'How to interact with GenFlow.' weight= 2
+description= 'How to interact with GeniFlow.' weight= 2
 +++
 ## Overview

-GenFlow server provides HTTP REST API for interaction.
-Each client application - be it a command line tool, browser or a script - all interact with GenFlow via HTTP requests and responses.
+GeniFlow server provides HTTP REST API for interaction.
+Each client application - be it a command line tool, browser or a script - all interact with GeniFlow via HTTP requests and responses.

 ## API documentation